speech-to-text-api

 Pricing: three primary pricing tiers, Pay-as-You-Go, Growth, Enterprise.
 Speech-to-Text Model Choice: Base, Enhanced, Nova1, Nova 2, or Whisper models come at different price points.
 Text-to-Speech: Billed per character generated.
 Audio Intelligence: Features have individual pricing.

-Open-Source Speech to Text Models
+Open-Source Speech Recognition Models

 Whisper (Open AI)